dupgit/sauvegarde/man/cdpfglclient.md

 **-b**, **--blocksize=SIZE**:

-   Fixed block SIZE used to compute hashs (default is 16384).
+   Fixed block SIZE (in bytes) used to compute hashs (default is 16384).
 This option is not taken into account when adaptive blocksize option is set to 1.

 **-a**, **--adaptive=BOOLEAN**: